triathao/H7-Readme-Generator/README.md

 * [Tests](#tests)
 * [Q&A](#QandA)
 ## Installation
-npm install and inquirer
+To install use node js, npm, and inquirer
 ## Usage
-This app creates a simple way to generate readme.md files
+This apps saves time and resource from a simple step to generate a readme.md
 ## License

 ## Contributors
-n/a
+myself. others are welcome not not required

 For more information about the project you can contact me @ triathao@gmail.com
 ## Tests
 n/a
-## FAQ
+## Questions
 undefined
 Check out my [GitHub profile](https://github.com/triathao) for more projects and information.